 Installing Bitvise SSH Server

 To install Bitvise SSH Server, execute the installer that you downloaded from our website and follow the process.
 As soon as the installer completes, you will have a working SSH server installation on your machine.
-No changes to the default configuration are necessary, you only need to start it.
-However, see also Configuring groups and accounts - this will help you restrict your users' access to those features that they actually need, which will improve security.
+Only minimal changes to settings are necessary: for example, configure a Windows account or virtual account that can connect.
+See also Configuring groups and accounts - this will help you restrict your users' access to those features that they actually need, which will improve security.